 Exactly what is that green arrow pointing to, and why does Lombardi’s Pizza show up number one?

-To rephrase that question, how does a site to become the “authority” for a region, for a business type, rather than an authority for a specific location and business name?
+To rephrase that question, how does a site become the “authority” for a region, for a business type, rather than authority for a specific location and business name?

 In Authority Documents for Google’s Local Search, I wrote about a patent application that described how a specific site would show up first when searching for a specific business name and location.
-The author of that patent filing, Daniel Egnor, was the named inventor on a number of others on local search that came out the same week.
-This post is about one of those other ones, which is the only one I can recall from Google that talks about identifying specific regions, and tying them to queries about business types:
+The author of that patent filing, Daniel Egnor, was the named inventor on several other patents on local search that came out the same week.
+This post is about one of those other ones, which is the only one I can recall from Google that talks about identifying specific regions and tying them to queries about business types:

 Indexing documents according to geographical relevance